-Step Servicer Action 4 Work with Fannie Mae to identify the proper corrective action required to resolve the issue(s).
-If the servicer determines that Then the servicer must the data entered into Fannie Mae's servicing solutions system was incorrect cancel the case in Fannie Mae's servicing solutions system, correct the data, and resubmit a case via Fannie Mae's servicing solutions system. the data reported through the LAR was inaccurate submit a corrected LAR.
-5 ed the appropriate corrective action. error in its investor reporting system.
-The servicer can eem accurately applied the modified terms after the error is
+Step Servicer Action Work with Fannie Mae to identify the proper corrective action required to resolve the issue(s).
+If the servicer determines that Then the servicer must 4 the data entered into Fannie Mae's servicing solutions system was incorrect cancel the case in Fannie Mae's servicing solutions system, correct the data, and resubmit a case via Fannie Mae's servicing solutions system. the data reported through the LAR was inaccurate submit a corrected LAR.
+5 Notify Fannie Mae when it has completed the appropriate corrective action.
+Note: Fannie Mae will then resolve the error in its investor reporting system.
+The servicer can confirm that the investor reporting system accurately applied the modified terms after the error is resolved.